jayanthkratos/Jayanth/content/home/experience.md

     description: |2-
        Gaming:

         * Developed multiple PC based games using Unity and buildbox.

-       Embedded systems:

         * Developed a network using RF modules to communicate between a workstation and multiple robots and integrated those to a simulation platform for control

   - title: Research Volunteer
     company: Technology Sandbox (Concordia University)